Production planning: how to become an expert

 You should also become acquainted with regulations abroad, in countries which you are planning to sell.
 It might initially seem like a tough ladder to climb, but there’s a good reason many have turned to the D2C business model and sold their products abroad.

 The second point is that you take the time to implement practices that put these regulations at the forefront of your business’s consciousness at every turn.

-Make sure quality control is being practiced in every stage of production and that you are using ERP manufacturing software to track the appropriate use of materials.
+Make sure quality control is being practiced in every stage of production and that you are using manufacturing software to track the appropriate use of materials.

 Ultimately, it’s essential to your business to ensure your products comply with local and international regulations and that your product’s labels are compliant too.

 Finally, once every manufacturing process for cosmetics products is followed and compliant, it’s time to ship them off for your customers to enjoy.